 Indeed it is the 5 senses (touch, taste, smell, hear and see) along with mental stimulation that makes great intimacy and love.
-In the sex industry satisfying all of these qualities is possible but rare.
-In most cases, clients seek to stimulate one or multiple of their senses.
+In the sex industry, clients often focus on stimulating one or multiple of their senses.
 One sense that many clients desire for sexual arousal is: satisfying their ‘scent’ sense.
 Artificial fragrances, such as perfumes, are only one part of the scent desire, but natural scents are what heighten arousal.
 One of the first things most clients do when we meet is embrace me in a hug, which instantly they detect my fragrance and natural scent.
 This is usually followed by them starting to kiss and lick my body, from my neck, lips and breasts.
 Then gradually, they will taste their way around the meanders of my body.
 The common pattern is kissing and tasting her body, from her neck to her breasts or between her legs.
 For some, scent by-way-of-tasting is secondary to sexual penetration.
 For others, scent is the main feature of a sexual encounter.

 Some men have a desire for scent that goes beyond the conventional; it’s essential to their arousal.
 Often, they exceptionally desire the ‘taboo’ areas.
 The ‘taboo’ areas could be the feet, the underarms, the anus and buttocks, etc. Of course, they are only ‘taboo’ in the sense that they are unrecognized/unacknowledged in popular discourse on sexuality.
 In Western medical discourse, this ‘smell’ fetish is known as olfactophilia.
 Though, I disagree that it should be categorized as a ‘condition’ or something ‘strange.’
 If anything, the ‘taboo’ areas are extremely erogenous areas that can bring great pleasure.
 Sadly, a lot of people feel embarrassed about their ‘unconventional’ desires.
 For some men, it’s often easier to express these desires with a prostitute rather than their own wives or partners.
 I’ve had men who specifically requested to lick my ass, or ‘worship my booty’ as one client says.
 Some men like to lick this area whilst performing oral sex, and quite honestly, I love it.